Jim Hume

 Jim Hume MBA FRSA ARAgS HonAssoc BVA is a former Scottish Liberal Democrat politician.
 He was a Member of the Scottish Parliament (MSP) of the South of Scotland region from May 2007 to March 2016.
 He is currently Director of Public Affairs & Communications at Change Mental Health and Convenes the National Rural Mental Health Forum.

 Background

 Hume was born in Peebles but raised in Selkirkshire.
-His previous positions include Chairman of "Environment and Land Use" for the National Farmers Union of Scotland and President of Lothians and Borders NFU.
+His previous positions include Chairman of "Environment and Land Use" for the National Farmers Union of Scotland (NFUS) and President of Lothians and Borders NFUS.
 He was active during the Foot-and-mouth crisis of 2001.
-Hume was also chair of the Borders Foundation for Rural Sustainability and was on the board of Scottish Enterprise Borders, a member of the Forestry Commission's South of Scotland Regional Forum, a Trustee of The Borders Forest Trust and a founding Director of the South of Scotland Loan Fund Scheme.
+Hume was also chair of the Borders Foundation for Rural Sustainability and was on the board of Scottish Enterprise Borders, a member of the Forestry Commission's South of Scotland Regional Forum, a Trustee of The Borders Forest Trust and a founding Director of the Scottish Enterprise’s South of Scotland Loan Fund Scheme all before being elected to the Scottish Parliament in 2007.